Sandeep-1204/project-netflix/README.md

 ##Real-Time Azure Data Engineering Pipeline for Netflix Datasets

-Welcome to the Azure Data Engineering Pipeline project for streaming and transforming real-time Netflix datasets! 🚀 This solution leverages a modern medallion architecture across Azure services to ingest, validate, transform, and serve analytics-ready data for dashboarding and insights.
+Welcome to the Azure Data Engineering Pipeline project for streaming and transforming real-time Netflix datasets!
+This solution leverages a modern medallion architecture across Azure services to ingest, validate, transform, and serve analytics-ready data for dashboarding and insights.

-##🔧 Tech Stack & Services Used
+##Tech Stack & Services Used:

 Azure Data Factory (ADF) – Orchestrates data ingestion & validation

 GitHub – Source of Netflix datasets